+There are long chapters in the Qur'an about Prophet Abraham.
+His biography and glorious deeds are mentioned in different places of the Qur'an.
 Abraham thought about the oneness of the Creator from a very early age.
 He entered into serious debates with the monks of his day, refuting their tendency to worship idols, stars and fire.

 He told them that these idols are not worthy or eligible of worship, so they tried to burn him alive.
-Allah saved him from the heat of the fire and chose him as a prophet to guide his people.
+Allah saved him and chose him as a Prophet.